zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

 monitoring code.
 Your code executes directly in the host CPU.
 That is, your code executes just as fast as it possibly can.

-Simulated time is decoupled from real host time.
+Simulated time is normally decoupled from real host time.
 The problem of how to emulate the instruction execution speed is solved by assuming that code executes in zero simulated time.